 She brings with her an incredible wealth of knowledge that has been passed down for many generations in her family line.
 With her contagious laughter, and passion for helping and healing from a pure space of love, she is an absolute gem!

 Rojelia Valera Gonzalez

-Rojelia is 60 years old and was born in the Shipibo community of Santa Anna.
+Rojelia was born in the Shipibo community of Santa Anna.
 She has three daughters, one of whom is a teacher in school, and one son, who is practicing as a healer.